jabeaudry/light-therapy/README.md

 My goal was to create a synthetic light source that would:
 - Replicate the movement of the sun;
 - Adapt to current weather forecast;
-- Change depending on the user's physical activity completed during the day;
+- Change depending on the user's physical activity completed during the day, by wearing a pedometer;
 - Ease the side effects that occur during confinement and Seasonal Affective Disorder (SAD).